sambanova/ai-starter-kit/WHITELABELING_GUIDE.md

     > unselect the checkbox `only copy main branch`

-- Clone your new forked repository
+- Clone your new forked repository.
+For example:

 ```bash
     git clone https://github.com/<custx_org>/ai-starter-kit/
 ```

-- Checkout to a new branch from the white labeling branch
+- Checkout to a new branch from the white labeling branch.
+For example:

 ```bash
     git fetch origin sambamanaged